My Rachel Flowers Story

 I've seen musical prodigies before, but Rachel is different.
 She combines musicality and sensitivity with focus, creativity, and encyclopedic knowledge.
 She works and studies hard, and it shows in her mastery of instruments and in her fluency across musical genres.
 And just since I've known her, I've watched her continue to grow at an accelerating pace.
 I'm convinced that she's not simply great, but potentially groundbreaking and influential.

 With that said, the reality is that any music career is a challenge.
 Rachel has the additional hurdles of needing personal assistance when traveling, adaptive technologies in the studio, and extra support at home.
 When the State of California announced the CalABLE program, I saw an opportunity to help Rachel save and invest for those needs in a way that was not possible before.
-Please continue reading for details about how you can help.
+Please read on for details about how to help.

 An ABLE account is a tax-advantaged savings account – similar to a 529 college savings plan – for individuals with disabilities.
 The Federal government passed the ABLE Act in 2014, and California opens CalABLE on Dec.
 18, 2018.